gunthercox/ChatterBot/docs/index.rst

 responses to a user's input.
 ChatterBot uses a selection of machine learning algorithms to produce different types of responces.
 This makes it easy for developers to create chat bots and automate conversations with users.
+For more details about the ideas and concepts behind ChatterBot see the :ref:`process flow diagram <process_flow_diagram>`.

 An example of typical input would be something like this: